UW men’s basketball looking to get right at home, but can’t overlook Seattle U

 “It’s good to be home, and getting in that gym that you shoot at all the time,” he said.
 “Whenever you go through tough times, it’s always nice to go home and get mom’s home-cooked food and get happy again and start to believe.”

-Similarly, Seattle U returns home from a six-game-in-13-days road trip that included stops in Portland, Las Vegas and Los Angeles.
+Similarly, Seattle U returns home from a six-game, 13-day trip that included stops in Portland, Las Vegas and Los Angeles.

 Hayford believes the extended trek allowed the Redhawks to build camaraderie on a team that consists of one returning starter and nine newcomers.